dimkinv/performance-workshop/PERFORMANCE.md

     * Total resource count (by type)
 4. Custom metrics - At the bottom of the screen there is a weather table, open the code (found in `behaviour.js`) and add marks at:
     * beginning of the `getWeather` function
-    * end of the `getWeather` function (alternatively you can measure time and put one mark with the duration it took)
+    * end of the `getWeather` function
-    * mark for every iteration of the inner for loop to see how much time it takes to parse a single row
+    * mark beginning and end for every iteration of the inner for loop to see how much time it takes to parse a single row
+    * display the calculated times at the bottom of the table

 **NOTE: All resource tables should be sorted by loading time from `high` to `low`**